iiasa/message_ix/doc/contributing.rst

   3. Inline documentation in :file:`message_ix/model/*.gms` files.

   For (2) and (3), start each sentence on a new line, and do not hard-wrap within sentences.
-  For (1), wrap at the same 88 characters as :command:`black` enforces for code.
+  For (1), wrap at the same 88 characters as :command:`ruff` enforces for code.

 - Ensure Sphinx does not give warnings about ReST syntax for new or modified documentation.